Community Advisory Board

 KNBA CAB Structure and Selection Process

-The KNBA Community Advisory Board consists of a maximum of 9 members, minimum attendance of 5 for meetings to be official.
+KNBA prioritizes membership selection based on our mission to be the leader in bringing Native voices to Alaska.
+The Community Advisory Board consists of a maximum of 9 members, minimum attendance of 5 for meetings to be official.
 Sitting CAB members nominate a CAB chair, approved and confirmed by KBC Board of Directors.
-The Chair is responsible for representing the Community Advisory Board at Koahnic Broadcast Corporation Board of Director's meetings, the Chair opens and closes CAB meetings and leads discussions.
+The CAB Chair is responsible for representing the Community Advisory Board at Koahnic Broadcast Corporation Board of Director's meetings, the Chair opens and closes CAB meetings and leads discussions.
 KNBA Program Director manages meeting announcements, communications and station reports.
-CAB members that consistently miss meetings may be dismissed and replaced as per the CAB chairs direction.
-CAB members serve a 3 year term after which they can be approved for continued service or released.
-Any person in the community may request participation on the CAB by using the self-nomination process found on-line.
+CAB members that consistently miss meetings may be dismissed and replaced as per the CAB chair's direction.
+CAB members serve a 3-year term after which they can be approved for continued service or released.
+Any person in the community may request participation on the CAB by using the self-nomination process found online.
 Sitting CAB members review nomination requests as seats become available.
 The CAB chair takes nominee/s and submits to the KBC Board of Directors for final approval.

 What is a CAB?